facebook/react-native-website/docs/fabric-native-components-android.md

 ### 4. Write the `ReactWebViewPackage`

-As you do with Native Modules, Native Components also needto implement the `ReactPackage` class.
+As you do with Native Modules, Native Components also need to implement the `ReactPackage` class.
 This is an object that you can use to register the component in the React Native runtime.

 This is the code for the `ReactWebViewPackage`: